taw00/taw00/README.md

 > [[manuscript-css]](https://github.com/taw00/manuscript-css)
 > **Write your manuscript without ever leaving your favorite text editor — *for Creative Writers***
 >
 > Are you a fan of a simple, distraction-free text editor to do all of your creative writing?
 Do you share your work with others?
 Do you submit your work to literary journals and traditional publishers?
-Well, now you can now produce an [industry standard manuscript](https://format.ms/story) for review or submission without ever leaving your favorite editor.
+Well, now you can produce an [industry standard manuscript](https://format.ms/story) for review or submission without ever leaving your favorite editor.

 <!--
 - [[Writing Resources (very dated)]](https://github.com/taw00/writing-resources)